 - Faux Affably Evil: Fajo's attempts to make nice with Data don't hide the fact that he's a total sociopath.

-- Freudian Excuse: Subverted.
-Fajo acts like he's playing this card when he tells Data of his poor youth, growing up on the streets...and when Data tells him that his past misfortunes don't excuse his criminal actions, he admits that it's all bullshit, as his father was a wealthy Gentleman Thief.
+- Freudian Excuse Denial: Fajo acts like he's playing this card when he tells Data of his poor youth, growing up on the streets... and when Data tells him that his past misfortunes don't excuse his criminal actions, he admits that it's all bullshit, as his father was a wealthy Gentleman Thief.

-- Hate Sink: Fajo is such an incredibly vile and shameless character that even Data was willing to kill him.
+- Hate Sink: Fajo is such an incredibly vile and shameless character that even Data's willing to kill him.

 - Have You Come to Gloat?: Fajo figures that's why Data visits him in the brig.
 Of course, Data cannot gloat as he is "only an android".